Back to all posts

 Your clients come to you with a wide range of concerns, from stress relief to chronic pain management.
 A top-tier professional brand will offer a variety of products to meet these different needs.
 One of the biggest benefits of a CBD massage is its ability to create a deep sense of relaxation.
 For clients with sensitive skin, you might look for a product that can help calm redness and irritation.
 For athletes or those with targeted pain, a higher potency formula might be more appropriate.
 Having options allows you to customize your massage services and provide a more personalized, effective treatment for every person on your table.

-A Focus on Quality and Transparency
+Demand Quality and Full Transparency

 This is non-negotiable.
 A reputable brand will always prioritize quality and be completely transparent about what’s in their products.
 Look for companies that use clean, organic ingredients and provide third-party lab test results, often called a Certificate of Analysis (COA).
 This report verifies the product’s CBD content and confirms it’s free from THC, pesticides, and other contaminants.
 This transparency protects you and your clients, ensuring you’re using a safe and effective product.
 If a brand makes it difficult to find their lab results, consider it a major red flag and move on.
 Your clients trust you, and using transparently sourced products helps maintain that trust.